 |Injection Hole Quantity||Polyurethane is injected as a thin liquid and travels easily between the slab and subsurface, therefore requiring fewer holes to obtain the required coverage.||Most mudjacking operations utilize a very viscous or thick mixture that is unable to travel as easily as liquid polyurethane.|

 |Lifting Material Weight||Polyurethane is very strong yet weighs only about 2 pounds per cubic foot.
 Slabs are lifted without adding significant weight to the subbase.||Mudjacking slurries weigh about 100 pounds per cubic foot.
 (Remember, weight contributed to the concrete settling in the first place.)
 The more weight that is added, the greater chance additional settling can occur.|

 |Repair Time||Acme's polyurethane is ready to inject on-demand.
 Also, with fewer injection points, repairs are completed quickly.
 This process creates no mess, so clean-up time is virtually non-existent.|

 Our polyurethane is cured after about 15 minutes.
 All lifted structures are ready for use once our work is complete.

-Mudjacking mud (slurry) typically requires days to “set-up” well enough to withstand any considerable weight.
+Mudjacking mud (slurry) typically requires 1-2 days to dry well enough to withstand any considerable weight.